1603-1745: Rebellions, Revolutions, Breakthroughs & Breakdowns –

 the glamour and horror of the game of kings

 ‘All political lives … end in failure.’
-That could sum up the Stuarts.
-Revolutions, rebellions, breakthroughs and breakdowns – the Stuart age has it all.
+That has to sum up the Stuarts.
+Revolutions, rebellions, breakthroughs and breakdowns – the British Stuart age has it all.

-Between the Springtime arrival of James VI in 1603, and the outcast, Bonnie Prince Charlie fleeing with a price on his head in 1746, the Stuarts gave the world an epic drama.
+Between James VI of Scotland’s ascent to the throne of Elizabeth I in 1603, and the outcast, Bonnie Prince Charles Edward Stuart fleeing Scotland with a price on his head in 1746, the Stuarts gave the world an epic drama.

 I’m going to take the spotlight off the Tudors in my blogs and vlogs.
 And put it on the House of Stuart.
 The Stuart dynasty ruled all British territories from 1603 to 1714 – apart from the eleven year interruption of the religious republican state.

 They caused the rebellion of 1745 to regain the thrones of their ancestors.
 And the last great battle fought on British soil – at Culloden, on 16 April, 1746.
-Both Charles Stuart and the Duke of Cumberland descended from James I.
+Both Charles Stuart, leader of the rebel forces, and his cousin, the Duke of Cumberland, leader of the government army, descended from James I of England.

 Before they came to London, the Royal Stuarts had been ruling Scotland since 1371.
 They were kings and queens for nearly 350 years.
 I only talk about the British Stuart age.
 They united the four countries for the first time in history.
 This union started the long labour, whose offspring was Great Britain in 1707.

-The Royal Stuarts who really hold my attention lived at each end of of the Stuart era – first, James VI and I and his family who inaugurate the new age.
-Second, the Jacobite odyssey of James’s great-great grandson, Prince Charles Edward Stuart, that kills it off for good.
-And the consequences of all this for both public figures and private lives.
+The Royal Stuarts who really hold my attention lived at each end of of the Stuart era.
+First, is King James VI and I. He and his family come to the thrones on the death of Elizabeth I in 1603.
+They inaugurate the new age.
+At the other end of the Stuart dynasty, James VI and I’s great-great grandson, Prince Charles Edward Stuart’s clan powered plunge for the thrones of his ancestors in 1745, leaves a trail of devastation in its wake.

 On the Stuarts’ watch, Britain emerged from from a war weary, inward looking, medieval Protestant state in 1603.
 James VI of Scotland succeeded Elizabeth I, last of the Tudors, and added England, Ireland and Wales to the Scottish throne.